JuliaLang/julia/README.md

 <a name="Web-REPL-and-grahpics">
 ## Web REPL and graphics

 Julia has a web REPL with very preliminary graphics capabilities.
-Follow these instructions for setting up the web repl locally.
+The current web REPL is meant as a showcase to try out new ideas, and does not yet have all the features one would want for daily usage.

-In deps, doing `make install-lighttpd` will download and build lighttpd.
+1. Do `make -C deps install-lighttpd` to download and build the webserver.
-Use the launch-webserver script to start the webserver and web-repl.
+2. Start the web REPL service with `./usr/bin/launch-julia-webserver`.
-Point your browser to `http://localhost:2000/`.
+3. Point your browser to `http://localhost:2000/`.
-Try `plot(cumsum(randn(1000)))`
+4. Try `plot(cumsum(randn(1000)))` and other things.

 ### Try it Online

 Forio.com is generously hosting and maintaining an instance of Julia's web REPL here: [julia.forio.com](http://julia.forio.com).

-### Pre-installed lighttpd

-If you want to use your own `lighttpd`, then the process is something like this:

-1. Install `lighttpd`
-2. Configure `lighttpd`:
-The config file is `/etc/lighttpd/lighttpd.conf`.
-Add `mod_scgi` to `server.modules`.
-Set `server.document-root` to point to `/path/to/julia/ui/website`.
-Add something like this to the bottom (you can use whatever port you want):
-`scgi.server = (".scgi" => (("host" => "127.0.0.1", "port" => 2001)))`.

-3. Start lighttpd: `sudo /etc/init.d/lighttpd start`.
-4. Start the julia server: `path/to/julia/julia-release-webserver -p 2001`.
-5. Point your browser to `http://localhost:2001`.